 What is Oral Melanoma in Dogs?

-One of the most detrimental diseases that dogs face is cancer.
+One of the most detrimental diseases that canines face is cancer.
 Malignant melanomas, or skin cancers, are a very common type of cancer in dogs.
 Today, we're going to be talking about a type of canine cancer known as oral cutaneous melanoma.
 As you can guess, this is a form of skin cancer within the mouth.
 These tumors mostly develop from a melanoma squamous cell carcinoma.

-Denoted most obviously by tumors in the oral cavity of dogs, canine oral melanoma is the type of cancerous primary tumor cells that impacts the highest percentage of dogs.
-In fact, not only are all dogs more likely to get oral melanoma than some other forms of cancer, but male dogs are at an even higher risk of encountering the disease at some point in their lives.
+Denoted most obviously by oral tumors in dogs, canine oral melanoma is the type of cancerous primary tumor cells that impact the highest percentage of canines.
+In fact, not only are all canines more likely to get oral melanoma than some other forms of cancer, but male canines are at an even higher risk of encountering the disease at some point in their lives.

-Cancerous tumors and oral melanoma are more likely to occur in older dogs.
-For male dogs, the typical age at which they are diagnosed is around eleven years of age.
+Cancerous tumors and oral melanoma are more likely to occur in older canines.
+For male canines, the typical age at which they are diagnosed is around eleven years of age.

-It’s very uncommon for puppies and middle-aged dogs to have melanoma of the oral cavity, though it’s still important to be aware of the symptoms of the condition just in case.
-Speaking of oral melanoma symptoms in dogs, what are some of the signs that your dog might have this disease?
+It’s very uncommon for puppies and middle-aged canines to have melanoma of the oral cavity, though it’s still important to be aware of the symptoms of the condition just in case.
+Speaking of oral melanoma symptoms in canines, what are some of the signs that your dog might have this disease?
 We’ll discuss that below.

 Symptoms and Side Effects